arthurOmanko/HoneySelectVR/README.md

 ## Settings & Tweaks

 Settings can be changed in the file *vr_settings_for_IBL.xml*, which is generated the first time you start the game.
-Use `RenderScale` to tweak the resolution, **not** the internal resolution dialog, as that one will currently only change the resolution of the GUI.
+Use `RenderScale` to tweak the resolution, **not** the internal game resolution dialog, as that one will currently only change the resolution of the GUI.

 Tag      | Default | Effect | Mode
 ----     | ------  | ------ | ----